elhoyos/toggles_package/extraction/R/categories.md

-Survival of toggles by categories
+Survival of toggles and their categories
 ================

-### Toggles survival per project
+## Toggles survival per project

+How many weeks the removed and living toggles have survived?

 ``` r
 data %>%